SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/salish.rst

 You can call your workspace directory whatever you want but for consistency across systems we're going to call it :file:`MEOPAR`.

-:kbd:`salish` has a large local storage partition mounted at :file:`/data/` which is where we will put the code and run configuration file repos:
+``salish`` has a large local storage partition mounted at :file:`/data/` which is where we will put the code and run configuration file repos:

 .. code-block:: bash